saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-self-check.md

 ### macOS

-On macOS, all application binaries are signed using Apple-recognized developer certificates and go through Apple Notarization.
-The Gatekeeper security feature verifies both the signature and the notarization status of your application bundle upon installation and launch, ensuring integrity and authenticity.
+On macOS, all application binaries are signed with Apple‐recognized Developer ID certificates and must pass Apple Notarization.
+In addition, the app is built with the Hardened Runtime enabled, which enforces:

+- Library Validation: only loading code-signed system or same-team libraries.
+- Code Signing Enforcement: rejecting any binary or plug-in that has been tampered with.
+- Debugging and Injection Prevention: blocking unauthorized debug attachments and DYLD_INSERT_LIBRARIES-style code injections.
+- Entitlements Enforcement: honoring only the explicitly granted entitlements (e.g. JIT, network, file access).
+- Memory Protection: preventing writable pages from being executable (and vice versa) unless a JIT entitlement is granted.

-Thus, the application’s authenticity and integrity are protected at the system level, although the internal self-check feature does not perform additional runtime verification.
+Together with Gatekeeper’s signature & notarization checks at install and launch, Hardened Runtime ensures that your macOS application’s authenticity, integrity, and runtime security are enforced at the system level, even though the internal self-check feature does not perform additional runtime signature validation.

 ### Linux